Blogs

 August 30th, 2023

-Dear colleagues in IWRAW AP’s wider circle of partners, friends, and supporters, You would have been alerted in different ways that I am transitioning out of IWRAW AP as its executive director and that Priti Darooka will take up the position in October.
-The social media posts have made some very positive statements about IWRAW […]
+Dear colleagues in IWRAW AP’s wider circle of partners, friends, and supporters, You would have been alerted in different ways that I am transitioning out of IWRAW AP as its executive director.
+The social media posts have made some very positive statements about IWRAW AP’s journey over the seven years of my tenure, and I […]

 Read More

-IWRAW Asia Pacific welcomes our new Executive Director
+IWRAW Asia Pacific bids farewell to Executive Director

 August 18th, 2023

-Thank you Priyanthi and welcome Priti!
+Thank you Priyanthi!
 At the end of August 2023, IWRAW Asia Pacific will bid a fond farewell to our outstanding Executive Director Priyanthi Fernando.
-During her seven-year tenure at IWRAW Asia Pacific, Priyanthi’s charisma, boldness, dedication, and expertise helped to steer our organisation through numerous complex challenges at both the external […]
+During her seven-year tenure at IWRAW Asia Pacific, Priyanthi’s charisma, boldness, dedication, and expertise helped to steer our organisation through numerous complex challenges at both the external and internal levels. […]

 Read More